vmware-tanzu/cartographer/site/content/docs/development/_index.md

 updating an object, a new object would be created).
 There are a number of CI/CD CRDs that follow this pattern, including Tekton.
 The Runnable CRD provides a declarative way for pipelines to be run inside of Cartographer.

-While the supply chain is operator facing, Cartographer also provides an abstraction for developers called workloads ([Spec Reference](reference/workload#workload)).
+While the supply chain is operator facing, Cartographer also provides an abstraction for developers called [workloads](reference/workload#workload).
 Workloads allow developers to create application specifications such as the location of their repository, environment variables and service claims.

 By design, supply chains can be reused by many workloads.
 This allows an operator to specify the steps in the path to production a single time, and for developers to specify their applications independently but for each to use the same